ChromeDevTools/devtools-frontend/front_end/models/issues_manager/descriptions/arAttributionUntrustworthyOrigin.md

-# Ensure the origin of an attribution trigger redirect is trustworthy
+# Ensure the origin of an attribution-registration request is trustworthy

-An attribution was not recorded because the origin of the attribution trigger redirect was not trustworthy.
-For a redirect of the form `https://<attributionreportto>/.well-known/attribution-reporting/trigger-attribution[?data=<data>]`, the `<attributionreportto>` origin must be trustworthy.
+An attribution source or trigger was not registered because the origin of the request was not trustworthy.